- What device types are appropriate for the Safety and Performance Pathway

 The Safety and Performance Based Pathway is appropriate when FDA has determined that:

-- The new device has indications for use and technological characteristics that do not raise different questions of safety and effectiveness than the identified predicate, and the predicate is within the scope of the list of eligible device types;
+- The new device has indications for use and technological characteristics that do not raise different questions of safety and effectiveness than the identified predicate, and the predicate is within the scope of the list of device types appropriate for the Safety and Performance Based Pathway;

 - The performance criteria align with the performance of one or more legally marketed devices of the same type as the new device; and